gigamaster/gigamaster/README.md

 ### Tech Stack

-Set of technologies used to build a desktop, mobile and web application.
+**The magic of the creative spark** is a spicy combination of imagination and free choice of programming languages, frameworks, libraries, templates, etc.

-**The magic of creative spark** is a mixed spicy combination of imagination and the flexibility of programming languages, frameworks, libraries, patterns, servers, UI/UX solutions, software, and tools.
+The adaptability to everyday life in general and the wide choice of programming languages refer to the many unexpected ways in which the language's instructions can be used.

-Just like cooking, and  daily life flexibility, in general, the flexibility of programming languages refers to the unexpectedly many ways in which utterings in the language can be used.
-The flexibility in the design of a program, and technology, is offered through source code — modifying a program's source code adapts the program's design.
+Find the programming language and tools that meet your needs and your projects.

 <img src="https://user-images.githubusercontent.com/1905497/172074154-bbb0d74b-5523-4f24-aadf-12cb50047472.svg" with="1em" height="1em">